Campus Life

 How to apply

-② Documents that show the details and extent of the disability (e.g. copies of disability certificate, medical certificate, psychological test results, etc.)
+② Documents that show the details and extent of the disability (e.g., copies of disability certificate, medical certificate, psychological test results, etc.)

-Doctor's opinion (Word)
+Attending physician's opinion (Word)

 Office for Students with Disabilities "User's Guide"